coveooss/platform-sdk/README.md

 ## ⚠️ Deprecation notice

-Effective May 2026, the .NET (C#) Platform SDK is reaching end of support.
-It will no longer receive updates, bug fixes, new features, or technical support after this date.
+Effective August 31, 2026, the .NET (C#) Platform SDK is reaching [end of support](https://docs.coveo.com/en/q2dd0592/deprecations/net-c-platform-sdk)

 **For existing implementations:** Your current SDK integrations will continue to work without immediate interruption.
 The previously published versions of SDK remain accessible.